The Yellow Wood Project is an early-stage, 100% volunteer-run nonprofit.

 Fundraising Lead

-What drew Bron towards working with Yellow Wood was two-fold.
-Firstly, the critical importance of its mission and his belief that as technology becomes ever-increasingly embedded in all aspects of everyday life, it is more important than ever before to help tackle online harms at an early stage.
-Secondly, the passion, expertise and drive of, Lizzie, was infectious.
-Her vision for Yellow Wood is clear and it directly addresses a critical and under-served space.
+Bron joined Yellow Wood because of his belief that as technology becomes ever-increasingly embedded in all aspects of everyday life, it is more important than ever before to help tackle online harms at an early stage.
+The Yellow Wood mission is clear and it directly addresses a critical and under-served space.

 Theodore (Theo) Hunt